Annual Course Schedule

 OPS – Oral Presentation Skills (for native and non-native speakers of English)

-PRE – Prewriting Strategies for Developing and Organizing Your Ideas (all Divisions)
+PRE – Prewriting Strategies for Developing and Organizing Your Ideas (All Divisions)

 PRE 1/2 – Prewriting Strategies for Developing and Organizing Your Ideas (Divisions 1 and 2)